 ROME, April 11, 2012 – With a letter written personally to Cardinal William J. Levada, Benedict XVI has ordered the congregation for the doctrine of the faith to examine whether the Neocatechumenal Masses are or are not in keeping with the liturgical teaching and practice of the Catholic Church.

-A “problem,” in the pope’s judgment, that is “of … Continue reading
+A “problem,” in the pope’s judgment, that is “of great … Continue reading

 Two articles on B16’s recent ruling on The Way: